Liebfrauenkapelle (Rapperswil): Architecture

 The chapel stands on an approximately 4 m high base – that in fact are the foundation walls of the ossuary – as a rectangular single naved church.
 It measures about 8 m x 12 m, with an eaves height of about 8 m, having an east-facing apse, a small ridge turret with a single bell and a steep gable roof.
 The late Gothic stone building was built in 1489.
 The consecration to the Virgin Mary took place on 20 June 1493.
 The altar was ordained to Mary, the apostles Peter and Paul, Sebastian, Christophorus, Anna and All Saints.

 On its eastern side, a five-sided closed choir was added in 1675.
-Two ogival north-facing windos and one south-facing window illuminate the nave, two arched windows illuminate the choir.
+Two ogival north-facing windows and one south-facing window illuminate the nave, two arched windows illuminate the choir.
 The interior is decorated with neo-Gothic furniture and, on occasion of the extensive renovation works in 1917, with Art Nouveau paintings.

 In 1875, just before the adjacent parish church burned down, the sloping terrain had to be refilled for an extension of the cemetery.
 For this reason, a staircase to the lower part of the churchyard was built on the west side, and the access to the ossuary was made now one level higher than before.
 After the fire of 1882 some of the epitaphs of the parish church were attached to the outside wall of the chapel.
 The former ossuary was converted into a storage facility for the funeral service in 1964.
 The outside decoration of the chapel was renewed in 1978/79.
 On occasion of the exterior renovation, the grave stones, except one at the entrance, were removed and two epitaphs moved into the former ossuary in the basement of the chapel.

 The crucifixion scene at the staircase on the south side was created in the 17th century when Maria and Magdalena were painted on plaster on either side of a wooden crucifix.
 On the cross hung a corpus from the period around 1490, part of the late Gothic decoration of the neighbouring parish church where it found a place in its choir in 1979.

 The small church is used as the cemetery chapel of the Roman Catholic city cemetery and is popular for weddings.